 4. Implement a Practice Management System

 Of course, we would say this, but seriously, if your practice is not using a practice management system that you love, you’re missing out.
 Power Diary came about because one of our founders was running a large psychology practice and realised the need for a quality system to streamline operations.
-When you have a system that puts calendar management, SMS reminders, treatment notes, invoicing and more together, it sets your business up with the foundations for growth.
+When you have a system that puts calendar management, SMS reminders, treatment notes, invoicing, Telehealth Video Calls, and more together, it sets your business up with the foundations for growth.
 With a practice management system, you’ll be stuck playing small.

 5. Undertake a Low-Cost Refurbishment